Renatatims/code_refactor/README.md

 This repository contains a project to improve accessibility standards for Horiseon Social Solution Services Inc. website.

 ## Objectives
-1. Modify the actual coding in order to become more acessible when using assistive technologies.
+1. Modify the actual coding in order to become more accessible when using assistive technologies.
 2. To follow a logical structure and cleaner appearance
 3. Resize correctly on every screen